derrickhardison/derrickhardison/README.md

 👨🏾‍💻 I'm Derrick, a Certified Scrum Master (CSM) and a full-stack software engineer with a passion for creating responsive, accessible, user-friendly, web applications.

-🌱 I’m currently learning about flexbox, CSS Grid, and SASS.
+🌱 I’m currently learning about flexbox, CSS Grid, SASS, and advanced React.

 🤝 I love meeting new people and collaborating on projects!
 Let's connect!